ARGO’s History of Meeting Needs

 - Electronic data collection and document upload

-- Proactive error detection and intervention via automated and human-based resolution methods
+- Proactive error detection and resolution using automated and human methods

 - Automated workflow management